How to look for records of... Criminal transportation

 Records of trials held at quarter sessions are held by local archives.
 Contact details can be found using find an archive.

 Pardons and reduced sentences

 In many cases convicts appealed to be pardoned or to have their sentences reduced, while transportation itself was often used as a reduced sentence for a convict who might otherwise have been executed.
 The records of these appeals can be very useful.

-Applications for pardons are officially known as petitions, and were sometimes made by friends, relatives and other associates on behalf of the convict.
-They include information aimed at establishing the convict’s good character and proving them worthy of merciful treatment, often including details of their personal circumstances and family background.
+Applications are known as petitions, and may have been made by friends, relatives or other associates on behalf of the convict.
+Petitions could be on behalf of persons convicted in courts of any level and for sentences ranging from a few weeks imprisonment to death.
+They are mainly from England and Wales but there are Scottish and some Irish cases and also courts martial from around the world.
+They can include information aimed at establishing the convict’s good character and proving them worthy of merciful treatment, often including details of their personal circumstances and family background.
 These can be found in various ways:

 - through judges’ reports from 1784-1829, which are in series HO 47 and can be searched by name and keyword in our catalogue.
 These can include details of evidence from the trial as well as comments from witnesses, juries and the friends and relatives of the accused

 - through judges’ circuit letters from 1816-1840, which are arranged by date in series HO 6, and contain more material about the decision to reduce sentences

 - through records series HO 48, HO 49, HO 13, HO 45 and HO 144, all of which can be searched in our catalogue and may contain more information

 6. More about criminal transportation